 Reporting potential compliance violations

-We encourage all employees worldwide to report potential compliance violations to their supervisors, Legal, HR, or other relevant departments.
-Worldwide, they can also use our central whistleblowing SpeakUp Line free of charge and anonymously to report violations in their local language by telephone or via a web-based application.
-Reports of potential compliance violations that we receive via our SpeakUp Line are reviewed by the Compliance Investigations and Case Management team.
-Cases with a certain risk profile are presented to the Compliance Case Committee, which comprises senior representatives from Compliance, Corporate Security, Data Privacy, Human Resources, Internal Auditing, and Legal.
+We encourage all employees worldwide to report potential compliance violations to their supervisors, Legal, HR or other relevant departments.
+Globally, they can also use our central whistleblowing “compliance hotline” free of charge and anonymously to report violations in their local language by telephone or via a web-based application.
+Reports of potential compliance violations that we receive via our “compliance hotline” are reviewed by the Compliance Investigations and Case Management team.
+Cases with a certain risk profile are presented to the Compliance Case Committee, which comprises senior representatives from our Compliance, Corporate Security, Data Privacy, Human Resources, Internal Auditing, and Legal departments.

-Both the number of reports of suspected compliance violations and the number of actual compliance cases were stable compared with the previous year.
-In 2020, we received 81 compliance-related reports via the SpeakUp Line and other channels that led to investigations.
-There were 41 confirmed cases of violations of the CoC or other internal and external rules.
+Both the number of suspected compliance violations reported and the number of actual compliance cases were stable compared with the previous year.
+In 2021, we received 79 compliance-related reports via the “compliance hotline” and other channels that led to investigations.
+There were 42 confirmed cases of violations of the Code of Conduct or other internal and external rules.

-As part of operational audits, our Group Internal Auditing function regularly reviews relevant matters at our sites to determine the effectiveness of the respective compliance guidelines, processes and structures in place.
-The unit also checks for violations of our CoC and our Anti-Corruption Policy and reviews the workplace requirements set out in our Human Rights Charter.
+Compliance is ensured by Group Compliance and Group Internal Auditing as the second and third lines of defense.
+As part of the audits, Group Internal Auditing regularly reviews functions, processes and legal entities worldwide.
+These reviews include an assessment of the effectiveness of the respective compliance guidelines, processes and structures in place.
+The unit also checks for violations of our Code of Conduct and our Anti-Corruption Policy.
+Moreover, they request and check a self-assessment of the workplace requirements set out in our Human Rights Charter.

-Our audit planning aims to provide comprehensive risk assurance through the best possible audit coverage.
-Our annual audit planning process is risk-based and includes factors such as sales, employee headcount, systematic stakeholder feedback, and the Corruption Perceptions Index (CPI) published by the non-governmental organization Transparency International.
-If an internal audit produces recommendations, Group Internal Auditing performs a systematic follow-up and monitors the implementation of the prescribed corrective actions.
-In 2020, we assessed 52 operations for corruption-related risks.
+Our audit planning aims to provide comprehensive risk assurance through the best possible audit coverage of our processes.
+We take a risk-based approach to our annual audit planning process, considering factors such as sales, employee headcount, systematic stakeholder feedback and the Corruption Perceptions Index (CPI) published by the non-governmental organization Transparency International.
+If an internal audit gives rise to recommendations, Group Internal Auditing performs a systematic follow-up and monitors the implementation of the recommended corrective actions.
+In 2021, Group Internal Auditing conducted 84 internal audits that included bribery and corruption-related risks, thereof 55 operational and 28 IT audits as well as one special audit (for example incident specific internal investigations).